 Buy now and freeze to save money on your Christmas shop

-Making your house look all pretty and festive doesn't have to cost a fortune.
+Turning your home into a Winter Wonderland doesn't have to cost a fortune.
 Check out these top ways to cut back on decoration costs.

 Make your own decorations to save money this Christmas

-Why would you spend so much money on picking up and disposing of a real tree that ruins your floor every year?
-It's so much more cost-effective to purchase a fake tree that you can pop in the loft and pull down for years to come.
-Once all your decorations and tree lights are on, you won't even be able to tell the difference.
+Save yourself money (and time) on picking up and disposing of a real tree - once all your decorations and tree lights are on, you won't even be able to tell the difference.

-Travelling during the holidays is so stressful, but it's something that most of us will have to endure year after year.
+Travelling during the holidays can be stressful, but it's something that most of us will have to endure year after year.
 So if there's any way you can save money, that's a bonus, right?

 Book train tickets early this Christmas

-Did you know you can book train tickets up to twelve weeks in advance?
-Hurry, though, these cheap seats tend to vanish quickly around the festive period.
+Did you know you can book train tickets for up to twelve weeks in advance?
+Hurry though, these cheap seats tend to vanish quickly around the festive period.

 Save money & drive home during the early hours